-First Source Exchange, a CMD

-Group initiative, sets a new

-standard in online building

-product information-never before

-has so much indexed, searchable, and

-downloadable content been available

-to the facilities manager in one
+First Source Exchange, a CMD Group initiative, sets a new standard in online building product information-never before has so much indexed, searchable, and downloadable content been available to the facilities manager in one location.

-location.

 First Source Exchange offers 70,000 pages of building product manufacturer information consisting of 5,600 documents representing more than 10,000 building product manufacturers.
 Content is being added on an ongoing basis, continually increasing the value of the online service to users.
-APPA members can join exchange.com and completing a simple, one-time registration form.
+APPA members can join First Source Exchange at no cost by logging into www.firstsource exchange.com and completing a simple, one-time registration form.